 The decision by the CJEU to rule the Privacy Shield invalid renders the US a non-adequate country without any special access to Europe’s personal data streams.

-On November 10, 2020, the European Data Protection Board (EDPB) adopted recommendations for how to transfer data outside of the EU in a step-by-step guide for companies and organizations, delivering clarity to the industry confusion that has existed since the Privacy Shield was struck down earlier in 2020.
+On June 18, 2021, the European Data Protection Board (EDPB) adopted updated recommendations for safe transfers of personal data outside of the EU in a five-step guide for companies and organizations, delivering clarity to the industry confusion that has existed since the Privacy Shield was struck down earlier in 2020.

 The EDPB recommendations help website owners and operators navigate the legal ocean of sending data outside of the EU to non-adequate countries, such as the US, while making sure that the data remains protected.